pageballoon/oc-formstore-plugin/README.md

         return true;
     });

+... and the behaviour when the authentication was unsuccessful, e.g. redirect the user to the login page:

+    Event::listen('nocio.formstore.not_authenticated', function($alias) {
+            return Redirect::to('/intranet');
+    });

-Note, that both events take the alias of the formManager component as a parameter, allowing you to override the authentication for specific manager instances.
+Note, that the events take the alias of the formManager component as a parameter, allowing you to override the authentication for specific manager instances.

 ### Support & Contribution